Sarplaninac vs Caucasian Shepherd: A Breeder’s Opinion

 Height

-Both breeds are large and powerful, but the Caucasian Shepherd (left) tends to be slightly bigger than the Sarplaninac (right).
+Both breeds are large and powerful, but the Caucasian Shepherd (left) is usually a bit bigger than the Sarplaninac (right).

 Males: Desirable height 72-75 cms;